yuliahn/PRG_Praktikum/milestone1/Milestone1_README.txt

 which are coded by the same (random) key, overlayed.
 You get the 20x20 matrix as RESULT (represented as blocks A B).

-STEPS TO START:

-First: change "save_dir" in your individual source path where you saved the local files which will be used (in main.cpp and in "mainwindow.h" for task 3).
+BUILD PROJECT:

+To compile the console program, in Qt Creator open the project file "..\visualcrypt\visualcrypt.pro", change the "save_dir" in the "main.cpp" source file to a local directory where your project files are saved and build the project.

+To compile the GUI app, open in Qt Creator the project file "..app\milestone1.pro", change the "save_dir" in the "mainwindow.h" source file to a local directory where your project files are saved and build the project.

 STEPS FOR ENCODE:
 	- open console